 Maximummer: Black must play the geometrically longest move or may choose from among longest moves of equal length, distances being measured from the center of each square.
 Diagonal and oblique distances are measured from the orthogonal coordinates by using Pythagora’s theorem (take the square root of the sum of the squares of the orthogonal distances).
 All other orthodox chess rules apply.

 Oscillating Kings: After every move, the Kings change their places.
 It can be only black or white Oscilating King – in this case after every black (white) move, the Kings change their places.

 Patrol chess: the captures can be made and checks given only if the capturing or checking piece is guarded by a friendly unit.
 Non-capturing and non-checking moves are played as normal.

 Pressburger King (Super-transmuting King): King, which definitively takes the nature of the checking piece.
-After being checking, the King loses his Royal status and can be captured.
+After being checked and after answering the check, the King loses his Royal status and can be captured.

 Protean chess: the pieces transforms into the type of pieces they capture.
 When a king captures it retains its royal properties.
 A captured pawn continues in the same direction, so a captured black pawn becomes a backward-moving white pawn.

 Republican Chess Type 2 There are no Kings - if the side which has played can put the opposite King on a square where it would be legally mate, then the opposite King is put on such a square.
 The opposite side can then put itself the other King on a square where it is mated.